mapbender/mapbender-documentation/en/elements/misc/poi.rst

      :scale: 80

 * **Use Mailto:** Sends POI by e-mail.
 * **Title:** Title of the element.
-The title will be listed in "Layouts" and allows to distinguish between different buttons.
+The title will be listed in :ref:`layouts` and allows to distinguish between different buttons.
 It will be indicated if "Show label" is activated.
 * **Body:** Defines text to display.
 * **GPS Position:** Defines GPS Position in the map.